daddevv/TypingTowers/README.md

 - **Improved mob input targeting and combo logic:** When multiple mobs are on screen, the game now targets the closest mob that matches the player's keypress.
 If the keypress doesn't match any mob, all mobs' progress is reset, fixing the combo bug with multiple mobs.
 - Added collision detection and overlap prevention to mobs.
 Mobs now repel each other if they get too close, ensuring they do not overlap as they move toward the player.
 This improves gameplay clarity and visual polish.
 - **Dynamic difficulty:** As the game progresses, the spawn rate of enemies increases and their movement speed scales up, providing a smooth and challenging difficulty curve.
+- **Scaling system tested and tuned:** The MobSpawner's scaling logic for spawn interval and mob speed has been verified with unit tests for smooth progression.
+Parameters can be adjusted in `MobSpawner.ts` for further tuning.

 ## Curriculum Design